Denton Parish Council

 Parish council meetings are held once a month in Denton Village Hall on the second Tuesday of each month (normally apart from August and December).
 Last year a meeting was held in August but not in September.

-Most recent ordinary meeting: Tuesday, 14th March.
+Most recent ordinary meeting: Tuesday, 9th May, the Annual Meeting.
 Agenda for that meeting.